scrow/WX4AKQ_Offline_Tools/README.md

 This project contains SKYWARN-related forms for use with the [RMS Express](http://www.winlink.org/tags/rms_express) amateur radio messaging software.
 These forms are designed for use by SKYWARN Spotters and amateur radio team members within the 66 counties and independent cities served by the [National Weather Service Wakefield, VA WFO](http://www.nws.noaa.gov/er/akq) and the [Wakefield SKYWARN Amateur Radio Support Team](http://www.wx4akq.org/).

-An optional `runlocal` release adds the ability to utilize these forms independent of RMS Express through the use of a locally installed web server.
+An advanced configuration option adds the ability to utilize these forms independent of RMS Express through the use of a locally installed web server.
 The XML output can be downloaded and saved to a folder for transmission through another Winlink application or standard e-mail, or can be queued for upload to the SKYWARN server over an Internet connection.

 For information on the forms included in this project, see "Included Forms."